nerfsunny/MAL-Lists/2025/mrc/mrc_item_23.md

+---
+title: MRC2025 2.3
+---

 ## ABOUT ME

 This list contains a list of manga eligible for the following challenge item, as of March 20, 2025:

-(23) Read a manga another MRC participant rated 4 or lower.
+(2.3) Read a manga another MRC participant rated 4 or lower.

 The list of eligible anime can be found under the [Manga List](#manga_list) section of the file.
 This list is sorted in alphabetical order and contains a hyperlink to their respective MAL page.